 While most individuals report recovery from mild/moderate TBI within 3 to 12 months after the injury, it is estimated that 15 to 25% of individuals with TBI have persistent post concussive symptoms (PCS), including cognitive problems (e.g., attention, memory), somatic symptoms (e.g., headache and fatigue), affective symptoms (e.g., depression, irritability), sequelae that undermine the ability to carry out daily activities.
 At present, the primary approach for treating TBI is through physical medicine.
 We use a systematicand unified aproch that is based on neuroplasticity with specific forms of motor-behavioral interventions.

-DIAGNOSIS OF TRAUMATIC BRAIN INJURY AND ASSESSMENT AND TREATMENT OF POST-CONCUSSIVE SYMPTOMS
+DIAGNOSIS OF TRAUMATIC BRAIN INJURY AND POST-CONCUSSIVE SYMPTOMS

 ASSESSMENT CONDUCTED BY: